airsonic-advanced/airsonic-advanced/README.md

   - `server.context-path` -> `server.servlet.context-path` (Airsonic will use the latter from 11.0 onwards)
   - `IgnoreFileTimestamps` -> `FullScan`

 Note that Airsonic-Advanced communicates with its Web UI via websockets.
 If you're behind a proxy, you need to enable websockets and allow UPGRADE http requests through the proxy.
-A sample configuration is posted here: [nginx sample](https://github.com/airsonic-advanced/airsonic-advanced/issues/145)
+A sample configuration is posted here: [nginx sample](https://github.com/airsonic-advanced/airsonic-advanced/issues/145).

+Additionally, if placed behind a proxy, the Airsonic server needs to forward headers, for which the following property is necessary (either in `/path/to/airsonic-data/airsonic.properties` or as a jvm argument):
+  - After and including *Edge Release 11.0.0-SNAPSHOT.20210117214044*: `server.forward-headers-strategy=native`
+  - Prior to *Edge Release 11.0.0-SNAPSHOT.20210117214044*: `server.use-forward-headers=true`

 ### 11.x series
 Certain property names have been changed from 10.6 to recent snapshots of 11.0 and will be _automigrated_.
 When modifying properties, use the modern name.